abvolatile/Python_Projects/README.md

 # Python_Projects

-This is a project folder for Python drills I worked on during the Python course at The Tech Academy.
+This is a project folder for Python drills and such that I worked on during the Python course at The Tech Academy.